lawrencegripper/signald-smtp-bridge/README.md

 > Note: This is a pet project, just hacking for fun.

 This is an SMTP server which bridges to Signal Messenger.

-Emails can be send to it with `FROM: <SendingAccount>@signal.bridge` and `TO: <RecipientNumberOrGroupID>@signal.bridge`.
+Emails can be sent to it with `FROM: <SendingAccount>@signal.bridge` and `TO: <RecipientNumberOrGroupID>@signal.bridge`.
+If you don't control the sending email address you can set `SEND_FROM` to specify the signal username that should be used when sending messages.

 Plain text emails are sent normally via signal.
 HTML Emails are rendered using Headless Chrome and `chromedp` to a PDF and that PDF is attached to the signal message.